aryamanpandya99/aryamanpandya99/README.md

 ## Aryaman Pandya

-Playing around with robotic systems, reinforcement learning, language models and anything synthetically intelligent.
+Playing around with robots, reinforcement learning, language models and anything synthetically intelligent.

 <!--
 **aryamanpandya99/aryamanpandya99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.